Below are the most frequently asked questions about Cy Pres and Ohio Lawyers Give Back

-Cy pres (pronounced “sigh-pray”) is a very old legal doctrine dating from the third century allowing the courts to carry out the terms of an agreement as closely as possible.
-In class actions, it refers to distribution of unclaimed settlement funds to purposes benefitting society.
+Cy pres (pronounced “sigh-pray”) is a very old legal doctrine that allows the courts to carry out the terms of an agreement as closely as possible.
+In class actions, it refers to the distribution of unclaimed settlement funds to organizations that benefit society.

 2. Why is there a need for cy pres?

-Class actions usually pend for many years before they are concluded.
-Because of this, some class members have moved, passed away, or are hard to locate.
-The settlement fund is then not fully distributed.
-Cy pres allows distribution of some or all of those unclaimed monies.
+Class actions usually pend for many years before they conclude.
+During that time some class members have passed away or can no longer be located.
+The settlement fund cannot then be fully distributed.
+A cy pres stipulation allows distribution of some or all of those unclaimed monies to organizations that serve the community as the next best option.

 3. Why not just give the monies back to the defendant?

-The typical settlement of a class action calls for defendant to make payment of a certain amount to the class members.
-Giving large amounts of that fund back to the defendant is not consistent with the settlement.
-As part of the settlement process, plaintiffs’ counsel and defense counsel agree on a reasonable portion of the unclaimed funds to be paid to charities.
+The typical settlement of a class action calls for a corporate defendant to make payment of a certain amount to the class members as damages for wrongdoing.
+Giving large amounts of that fund back to the defendant undermines the settlement as a method of making the corporation accountable for its wrongdoing.
+To prevent that unjust outcome, plaintiffs’ counsel and defense counsel agree on a reasonable portion of the unclaimed funds to be paid to charities as part of the settlement.

 4. Some commentators criticize cy pres as leading to misconduct such as charities lobbying courts or lawyers.

-5. Is it proper for a lawyer to include a charity as a proposed cy pres if they serve on that board?
+5. Is it proper for a lawyer to include a charity as a proposed cy pres recipient if they serve on that board?
+What assurances are there that the money will be distributed in a manner that truly benefits the community?

 6. How are the charities selected?

-7. Should cy pres be required in every class action?
-Will you require cy pres in every one of your class actions?
+7. Should cy pres be invoked in every class action?

-Every case is unique.
-The parties propose cy pres most often when it is apparent that a significant portion of the settlement funds will not reach class members for a variety of reasons—people having moved, address changes, very small individual recoveries, etc.
+No. Every case is unique.
+Cy pres stipulations are appropriate when it is apparent that a significant portion of the settlement funds will not reach class members for any number of reasons—people having died, moved, or are simply non-responsive.

-The number is incredibly large.
-The list of the recipient charities includes groups working with homelessness, hunger, disease prevention, alcoholism treatment, drug treatment, community development, education and scholarships, mentoring for troubled or displaced children, crisis pregnancy assistance, legal aid services, and a host of others.
+The list of the past recipient charities include groups working with homelessness, hunger, disease prevention, alcoholism treatment, drug treatment, community development, education, and scholarships, mentoring for troubled or displaced children, crisis pregnancy assistance, legal aid services, and a host of others.

 9. How can I help?

-If you are an individual, suggest a charity you know is doing a great job in the community and could use some help and support.
-Mention cy pres to lawyers, Judges, and others you know.
+If you know of an organization in the community that is doing a great job and could use support, suggest the charity to us here.
+You can also mention the cy pres doctrine to lawyers, judges, and others you know.
 Encourage them to use it.

-If you are an attorney doing class actions, contact us for helpful suggestions on including cy pres in the settlement of your next class action where significant unclaimed funds are expected.
+If you are an attorney whose practice includes class actions, contact us for to discuss how to negotiate a cy pres stipulation in the settlement of your next class action where significant unclaimed funds are expected.
+There is no charge for this service.
+It is one of the many ways Dworken & Bernstein gives back to the community.